If you were to meet me for the first time, you'd have no idea.

 Not that I really want to go anyway.

 Which leads me to biggest fear #2: Social Gatherings.

-I was single for a very long time.
-Which meant if you invited me somewhere, I was coming alone.
+I'm single.
+Which means if you invite me somewhere, I'm coming alone.
 That horrifies me.
 Yes, I value my alone time.
 I LOVE being alone.
 As in no other humans.
 But I can't bear the thought of GOING somewhere social alone.
 Very rarely will you find me getting the nerve to eat alone, go to a coffee shop alone and I still can't seem to shake the fear of going to the movies alone.

 I feel like it's an open invitation for people to ask THE question..."
 Are you okay?"

 Yes, Karen.
 I'm good.
 But I'd be even better if you would stop talking to me like my goldfish just died.